bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/museum.md

 <summary>Elevator password</summary>
 {{ "

-The password is "selene".
+The password is selene.
 The items around the museum refer to the Post Human Prophecy (cover of [Post Human: Survival Horror](../music/ph-survival-horror)), which seems to be associated with our pink-haired characters (Skys, Selene & Sof), but the intended reasoning for this password is unknown.
 " | markdownify }}